geotech R package

 Summary:

-The nga R package is an implementation of the earthquake ground motion prediction equations released in 2008 as part of the Next Generation Attenuation of Ground Motions (NGA-West) Project, using the open-source statistical language and environment R.
+The nga R package is an implementation of the earthquake ground-motion models released in 2008 as part of the Next Generation Attenuation of Ground Motions (NGA-West 1) Project, using the open-source statistical language and environment R. Note that the nga R package is no longer actively updated on the R website, but files for installing and running the package are available below and at the nga R package archive.

 Citations: